Juan-Jones/earnonlinemoney/content/blog/selling-digital-products.md

 #### Gather and Analyze Data

-Track sales, customer feedback, and website analytics to understand what’s working and what needs improvement.
+Track sales, relcustomer feedback, and website analytics to understand what’s working and what needs improvement.
 Use this data to refine your products and marketing strategies continually.

 #### Network and Collaborate